Yashu-Simform/Python/README.md

         Output: D -> B -> A -> C -> A

     ```
+    -   __Very Imp!__: Here instance of D is created, thus namespaces are binded accordingly.
+        -   Here in this case, namespaces are binded as:
+            ```
+                D -> B -> C -> A

+                Overall it is the namespace of D only.
+            ```
+        -   When we do super().method() in method() of class B, it is actually the instance of D looking for a method() in further remaining scope.
+        -   Think of it as different namespaces not as class specific namespaces.
+            ```
+                D -> namespace1 -> namespace2 -> namespace3
+            ```
+        -   Each nested super call will lead to move on to next namespace, until inheritance is carried out.
     - C3 Linearization Algorithm :
         -   Order is preserved as Left to Right
         -   Level order is preserved from child towards parent